By Emma Marshall

 Click here for day trips that you can book that will take you to the gardens.

 We combined our visit with an overnight trip to Leiden.
 This is only a 25-minute bus ride away.
-We visited the gardens on the Sunday before making our way home.
+Its proximity meant we had a lovely weekend combining a visit to Keukenhof with exploring the city, including a sightseeing trip on the canals.

-Other places you could visit in the Netherlands that would be accessible for Keukenhof include Haarlem (20 km away), The Hague (33 km away), Amsterdam (43 km away), and Delft (49 km away).
+Other nearby places if you want to combine a trip to the Netherlands with a visit to Keukenhof 2021 include Haarlem (20 km away), The Hague (33 km away), Amsterdam (43 km away), and Delft (49 km away).

 Keukenhof is a wonderful place if you love flowers.
 With an estimated 7 million bulbs that will bloom, you won’t feel shortchanged.